openqrng/QT1/README.md

 # QT1
-This repository contains all files of the Open Quantum Random Number Generator QT1.
+This repository contains sources of the Open Quantum Random Number Generator QT1.

 ## License